Frequently asked questions

 How does it work?

-Each quarter, your employer reports the days you’ve worked to QLeave.
-They will also pay a levy based on your wages.
-When you have seven years of service recorded, you’re entitled to 6.1 weeks of long service leave paid by us.
+The community services industry scheme started on 1 January 2021.
+Each quarter, your employer submits a return detailing your wages and pays a levy to QLeave.
+When you have seven years of service recorded with QLeave, you're entitled to 6.1 weeks of long service leave paid by us.

 Who is eligible?